-Our Literacy Team aim is to provide you with the Literacy skills needed to progress through our school and beyond into the wider world.
-We focus on three core aspects of Literacy, Reading and Oracy.
+Our Literacy Team aim is to provide you with the literacy skills needed to progress through our school and beyond into the wider world.
+We focus on three core aspects of literacy, reading and spoken language.

 For Literacy you will notice our active Read with Power strategies being used in your lessons and an increased focus on explicit vocabulary teaching across all of your subjects.

-To improve our Oracy skills you will be taking part in our exciting Drop Everything and Speak Days in addition to our Oracy weeks.
+To improve our spoken language skills you will be taking part in our exciting Drop Everything and Speak Days in addition to our oracy weeks.
 Both of these key events will allow you to improve your speaking and communication skills, allowing you to access an abundance of opportunities in your future and prepare you for the world of higher education and work.
 Speak to Miss Crone if you would like more information about these events.
-Look out for our Oracy carousel of extracurricular opportunities and debate club which is running each Monday in room 29 from 4pm-5pm, Miss Papadimitriou would be delighted to see you there!
+Look out for our oracy carousel of extracurricular opportunities in addition to Debate Club every Monday in room 29 from 4pm-5pm.
+Miss Papadimitriou would be delighted to see you there!

-Finally, our Reading agenda revolves around our engagement with reading materials.
+Finally, our reading initiative is centred around providing pupils with a broad and rich diet of reading materials.
 Our wonderful Librarian Mrs Rowe is on hand to support you with your reading interests and queries as well as running whole school and national competitions too.
 Look out for Mrs Rowe’s weekly pupil and parent KS3, KS4 and KS5 reading recommendation via email, as well as Miss Crone’s weekly staff recommended reads email.
-If you are fortunate enough to be in Year 7, you will also be able to take part in our Stellify sessions at the end of every day with a focus on our reading and Literacy skills.
-We encourage all of our pupils to reach or exceed their chronological reading ages so that they can read to learn, access the curriculum and leave school with the skills they need to be employable and succeed in further education and in their chosen careers.
-Every teacher in our school, regardless of subject is a teacher of literacy; literacy development is a key feature of every lesson and our staff receive extensive training in order to develop their classroom practice and support every child.
+If you are fortunate enough to be in Year 7, you will also be able to take part in our Stellify sessions at the end of every day with a focus on our reading and literacy skills.
+We encourage all of our pupils to reach or exceed their chronological reading ages so that they can read for pleasure and access our full curriculum leaving school with the skills they need to succeed in their chosen path.
+Every teacher in our school, regardless of their subject specialism, is a teacher of literacy; literacy development is a key feature of every lesson and our staff receive extensive training in order to develop their classroom practice and support every child’s literacy needs.

-Our three aspects of Literacy are centred in our main mission: “Open your eyes, open your ears, open your mind.
-Through reading, writing and oracy we develop ourselves into thoughtful, reflective people ready to embark on the next phase of our journey”.
+Our three aspects of literacy are centred in our subject mission: “Open your eyes, open your ears, open your mind.
+Through reading, writing and spoken language we develop ourselves into thoughtful, reflective people ready to embark on the next phase of our journey”.